mithracodes/news-classifier/README.md

 # news-classifier

-This is my submission for ***Assignment 1 of COMP20008 Elements of Data Processing in Sem 1 2022***.

 ## Overview

 This project aims to identify credible health-related news sources from a dataset of 1,000+ news articles, reviews, and tweets.
 Using natural language processing techniques like sentiment analysis, topic modeling, and named entity recognition, it analyzes linguistic patterns to distinguish good and bad news sources.
 By comparing different news outlets based on their reporting accuracy, it further provides insights into credible and trustworthy health-related news sources.
 This is particularly important as false or misleading health-related news can have severe consequences.
 The results can benefit journalists, policy makers, and researchers who rely on accurate information.